TeachersFirst - Featured Sites: Week of Jun 15, 2014

 GradesK to 12

 In the ClassroomBecome a "RAKTIVIST" and start a kindness raid on unsuspecting communities, classes, or schools!
 Give children power and voice through their actions.
 Partner this with character education programs to make a difference in all the lives you touch.
 During social studies, find ways kindness has changed the world.
 Look for times in which kindness was thwarted, such as during civil wars, dictatorships, or wars.
 Start a research project on world leaders who have changed the world through nonviolence, education, or generosity.
 Explain the power of nonprofit organizations and all the lives affected.
 Look into your own community and school to find needs that are waiting for active, caring participants.
 Create school or classroom rules to promote the power of kindness.
-Challenge student to create "kindness" commercials.
-Share them using a tool such as SchoolTube reviewed here.
+Show your students how to embed media transforming their work and challenge students to create "kindness" commercials and share their learning with their peers in a multimedia presentation using Adobe Spark for K-12 , reviewed here.
+Alternatively, students could create a video using Typito, reviewed here.
+Share them using a tool such as SchoolTube, reviewed here.
 Emotional Support or Autistic Support teachers may find some of the ideas here helpful for talking about how others feel and ways to show kindness in a very deliberate way.

 GradesK to 6

 tag(s): addition (224), area (71), decimals (125), division (157), fractions (231), geometric shapes (168), mass (25), money (185), number sense (97), numbers (192), patterns (86), percent (79), perimeter (29), preK (283), subtraction (186), time (138)